MartinHaeusler/promon4j/README.md

  - Support for a **single task** being executed **concurrently** by multiple threads
  - Support for **multiple sub-tasks** being executed **concurrently** by multiple threads

+# What promon4j is not

+This library provides progress monitoring.
+It does not provide a task system, nor does it assume any particular task system to be in place.
+Also, no GUI components are provided.
+The data provided by `ProgressMonitor#progress` can be used as input to any kind of renderer, including command line, desktop rendering (e.g. Swing, JavaFX) or even served via REST for client-side rendering.